HauffQian/DGAP/Discriminator/README.md

 ## Regression Task

-This example implements regression with Redco.
+This example implements regression task for discriminator.
+It involves two directories representing the benchmark data generation process.T

 It supports
 * assigning a dataset from [datasets](https://github.com/huggingface/datasets) or customizing by yourself
 * assigning a classfication model from [transformers](https://github.com/huggingface/transformers)